deliprofesor/deliprofesor/README.md

 I am a passionate Electronics and Communication Engineering student specializing in data analysis and data science.
 With a strong foundation in Python, R, and Julia, I excel at transforming complex datasets into actionable insights that drive informed decision-making.
 My expertise lies in cleaning, analyzing, and visualizing data while delivering tailored solutions to meet project goals.

-Throughout my academic journey, I have worked on diverse projects ranging from disaster management and educational simulations to autonomous systems.
-Leveraging tools like Gazebo, ROS, and Power BI, I have honed my analytical and problem-solving skills across multidisciplinary fields.

 Areas of Expertise:

 - **Data analysis and visualization**